-- 10. Robots must display their team number (numerals/alpha only, i.e., "148" or "148-A"). - A. The judges, referees, and announcers must be able to easily identify robots by team number. - B. Team number must be visible from each side. - C. The numerals must each be at least three inches high, at least in 3/4-inch stroke width and in a contrasting color from their background. - D. License Plate from VEX IQ and VEX VRC may be used, but must be used only as a license plate and not be part of the robot structure.

-11. The robots are to be built by the students.
+- a.
+Only one control system may be used on a robot.
+The control system for the robot, which includes the motor controller and the remote-control system, - b.
+For the construction of the robot: - 1.
+Up to six motors or servos.
+(Any combination up to six). - 2.
+Up to two 12V batteries. - B. Many other components may also be used on a CREATE Jr. robot.
+Here are a few examples: - a.
+Elastic bands - b.
+Nylon rope. - c.
+Velcro - d.
+Non-slip pad - e.
+And many others - 6.
+All parts that are used must be tracked through a Bill of Materials (BOM)... - 7.
+No modification of the control system is allowed of ANY kind. - 8.
+Robots must display their team number (numerals/alpha only, i.e., "148" or "148-A"). - A. The judges, referees, and announcers must be able to easily identify robots by team number. - B. Team number must be visible from each side. - 9.
+The robots are to be built by the students.
 Adults, coaches, parents, mentors are to be facilitators, offer suggestions, teach and guide.
 We understand that each student is unique, and their learning facilitated by different styles which may benefit from varying levels of assistance.
 For instance, if a child cannot remove a stripped bolt, it is perfectly acceptable for an adult to do that for the student.
 If a student has never seen a particular mechanism, it is a great learning experience for the student to build it with an adult.
-However, any mechanism that is in ANY significant way built by an adult should be disassembled and re-assembled by the student(s).
+However, any mechanism that is in ANY significant way built by an adult should be dis-assembled and re-assembled by the student(s).
 It is very important that the students understand their robot and are able to fix it during the tournament as adults are not to assist in any capacity, except to help remove stripped bolts or where safety is involved.
 Teams with adults acting in discord with this rule will be removed from consideration for judged awards.
 Repeated and/or egregious infractions may result in a team being disqualified from the tournament.